-Sector: Sale, maintenance and repair of low-emission motor vehicles

-Type of Reservation: Performance Requirements(Article 10.5)

-Reservation Measure: Special Act on Metropolitan Air Quality Improvement(Law No. 9036, Mar.28, 2008), Article 23, Enforcement Decree(Presidential Decree No. 21033, Sep.25, 2008), Article 26

-Description:A distributor of motor vehicles shall submit an annual plan to supply low-emission motor vehicles in accordance with the annual popularization standard of low-emission motor vehicle (1.5%, 2006).
+5. Sector Sale, maintenance and repair of low-emission motor vehicles Sub-Sector Industry Classification 1 Type of Reservation Performance Requirements(Article 10.5) Reservation Measure Special Act on Metropolitan Air Quality Improvement(Law No. 9036, Mar.28, 2008), Article 23 Enforcement Decree(Presidential Decree No. 21033, Sep.25, 2008), Article 26 Description A distributor of motor vehicles shall submit an annual plan to supply low-emission motor vehicles in accordance with the annual popularization standard of low-emission motor vehicle (1.5%, 2006).
 The distributor shall obtain approval of the plan by the Minister of Environment and report business results to the Minister of Environment.
+Phase-Out None

-Sector: Manufacture of Chemical Products

-Sub-Sector: Manufacture of Biological Products

-Industry Classification: KSIC 24212 Manufacture of Biological Products

-Reservation Measure: Pharmaceutical Affairs Act (Law No. 8552, February.
+6. Sector Manufacture of Chemical Products Sub-Sector Manufacture of Biological Products Industry Classification KSIC 24212 Manufacture of Biological Products Type of Reservation Performance Requirements (Article 10.5) Reservation Measure Pharmaceutical Affairs Act (Law No. 8552, February.
 29, 2008), Article 42 Enforcement Regulations of the Pharmaceutical Affairs Act (Ordinance of the Ministry of Health and Welfare No. 71, October.
-16, 2008), Article 21

-Description: A person who manufactures blood products must procure raw blood materials from a blood management body in Korea.
+16, 2008), Article 21 Description A person who manufactures blood products must procure raw blood materials from a blood management body in Korea.
+Phase-Out None